S-7mza/project-predictive-template/communication/COMM_09_RETRO_BENEFITS.md

 - Benefits narrative: `docs/BENEFITS_REALIZATION.md`
 - Key incidents / issues logged during the project.

-To structure the discussion, consider:
+To structure the discussion in lifecycle terms, consider:
-- What worked particularly well?
+- What worked particularly well across data, modeling, deployment, and adoption?
-- What slowed us down or created frustration?
+- What slowed us down or created frustration at each phase?
-- Which benefits are clearly visible today?
+- Which benefits (linked to model usage and predictions) are clearly visible today?
 Which are lagging?
-- What would you change for the next dashboard or release?
+- What would you change for the next model iteration, consumption UX, or release?

 Thank you,
 Sponsor